isomerpages/pris-test/_visit-matters/Other Visit Matters/Collection of Inmate’s Property.md

 **Hardcopy LOA**<br>
 The applicant may submit a hardcopy LOA in person to request for consent to collect the inmate’s property.
 The LOA form is available at Prison Link Centre, Changi (PLCC).

-Once the form has been submitted, a processing time of at least five daysis required, before the applicant is contacted to collect the signed form at PLCC.
+Once the form has been submitted, a processing time of at least five days is required, before the applicant is contacted to collect the signed form at PLCC.

+**Collection of Inmate Property**<br>
+With the signed LOA, the applicant can then arrange with ST Logistics for a suitable timing to pick up the inmate's belongings at their warehouse in Clementi.

 [For Registered Visitor] You may submit the request during your visit at PLCC.